-Think of ways to avoid these triggers.
+Are there ways you can avoid these triggers?
 Or, are there things you can do in advance to manage your response?
 Example: Plan a special outing or video chat on the anniversary of my diagnosis.

 Visit www.LLS.org/booklets to view Managing Stress: How stress affects you and ways to cope to learn more.